mhowlett/NNanomsg/README.md

 ### Development Status

-Partial Implementation of interface only.
+Partial (but useful) implementation of interface only.

 Tested against nanomsg version 0.1alpha only.